 Did Olive even know that her plastic bottles almost always get sent to the landfill?
 That, if they don’t go to the illegal recycling facilities in Malaysia, they are incinerated and poisoning the Malaysian people?
 Olive feels good about her recycling bin practices.
 But even if Olive knew about where her single-use plastic bottles ended up, what could she do?

-The fact is as busy consumers we see very few packaging alternatives to the quick-grab, single-use plastic water bottle, that is if we even know to look for an alternative.
-So, without realizing it, every time we make the “healthy” option to drink water from plastic, we are contributing to the many toxins that are poisoning our environment and our bodies.
+The fact is, as busy consumers, we see very few packaging alternatives to the quick-grab, single-use plastic water bottle, that is, if we even know to look for an alternative.
+So, without realizing it, every time we make the “healthy” option of drinking water from plastic, we are contributing to the many toxins that are poisoning our environment and our bodies.

 Whether we realize it or not, we are all part of the environmental movement, especially those of us who strive to be fit and healthy.
 All of the tiny decisions you make every day-- taking your trash to the dumpster vs. composting, recycling vs. refusing plastics, drinking water vs. drinking soda, or taking vitamins vs. pharmaceuticals-- can either contribute to or take away from, your health and the health of the environment.

 Our health to environmental impact ratio is more like an equation, and it looks different for everyone.
 There is no separation of a healthy body and a healthy environment, this is 100% a part of the environmental movement.
 The faster we realize this, the faster we take a stand for our genuine health and wellness.
 You cannot have true health and wellness without a clean environment.